pyfon/dvdbounce/README.md

 # SDL DVD Bounce Animation

-Now you can relive the fun of wishing it'll hit the corner!
+Now you can re-live the fun of wishing it'll hit the corner!

 ## Installation
 1. Install SDL and SDL2_image libraries and development files